rocketfuel/sdbc/README.md

 val idStream: Stream[Task, Int] = ???

-//print the strings retreived from H2 using the stream of ids. join(10)(idStream.through(Selectable.pipe[Task, Id, String].products)).to(io.stdOutLines).run.unsafeRun()
+//print the strings retrieved from H2 using the stream of ids. join(10)(idStream.through(Selectable.pipe[Task, Id, String].products)).to(io.stdOutLines).run.unsafeRun()
 ```